cocos/cocos-docs/en/physics/physics-rigidbody.md

 #### By Impulse

-The rigid body component provides the `applyImpulse` interface to apply an impulse to a point on the rigid body, which will immediately change the linear velocity of the rigid body according to the conservation of momentum.
-If the impulse is applied to a point that is not the center of mass of the rigid body, then a torque is generated and affects the angular velocity of the rigid body.
+The rigid body component provides an 'applyImpulse' interface that applies an impulse to a point on the rigid body.
+According to the momentum theorem, this will immediately change the linear velocity of the rigid body.
+If the point at which the impulse is applied is not on the line extended through the center of mass in the direction of the force, then a non-zero torque will be produced and will affect the angular velocity of the rigid body.

 ```ts
 rigidBody.applyImpulse(new math.Vec3(5, 0, 0));